Jessa

 Education

-In 2022, she also became a Kinship Conservation Fellow.
-She is also a licensed Environmental Planner in the Philippines.
+In 2022, Jessa became a Kinship Conservation Fellow and is also a licensed Environmental Planner in the Philippines.

 Affiliations